dazhiyi/ESG-Drawdown-Analysis/README.md

 # ESG Risk Ratings Correlation with DrawDown Beta 📈

 ## Project Overview 🎯
 This project, led by Zhiyi Da, focuses on the correlation between ESG risk ratings and various portfolio risk measures, specifically DrawDown Beta.
-The study replicates and extends the methodologies of Ding and Uryasev (2022) related to DrawDown Beta and Portfolio Optimization.
+The study applied and extended the methodologies of Ding and Uryasev (2022) related to DrawDown Beta and Portfolio Optimization.

 ## Objectives 🎯
 - Implement and analyze the DrawDown Beta as per Ding and Uryasev (2022).